-Fig. 12-Removing the Ground Brushes Terminal
+Fig. 12-Removing or Installing the Ground Brush Terminal

-(3) The drive unit may be cleaned with a brush moistened with cleaning solvent and wiped dry with a cloth.
+- (2) Do not immerse the drive unit in a cleaning solvent.
+The drive clutch is pre-lubricated at the factory and solvent will wash lubrication from the clutch. - (3) The drive unit may be cleaned with a brush moistened with cleaning solvent and wiped dry with a cloth.

-BRUSHES AND SPRINGS-REPLACEMENT
+10. BRUSHES AND SPRINGS- REPLACEMENT

-(1) The brushes that are worn more than $\frac{1}{2}$ the length of the new brush, or are oil-soaked, should be replaced.
-The brushes and springs can be replaced after removing the commutator end head and the brush plate.

-(2) Lift the brushes; disengage the brushes from 'the brush holders and remove the brush plate.

-(3) Disconnect the field lead wires at the solenoid connector (Fig. 8).

-(4) Remove the screw attaching the ground brush terminal to the field frame and raise the brushes and terminal up and away from the field frame (Fig. 12).
+- (1) The brushes that are worn more than 1⁄2 the length of the new brush, or are oil-soaked, should be replaced.
+The brushes and springs can be replaced after removing the commutator end head and the brush plate. - (2) Lift the brushes; disengage the brushes from the brush holders and remove the brush plate. - (3) Disconnect the field lead wires at the solenoid connector (Fig. 8). - (4) Remove the screw attaching the ground brush terminal to the field frame and raise the brushes and terminal up and away from the field frame (Fig. 12).
 NOTE: The leads are not equal in length.
-Check the brush leads before cutting, to insure the proper length at installation.

-(5) Clip the brush leads at the ground terminal and at the field coils.

-(6) Open the brush lead retaining clips to remove the old brush leads.

-(7) When resoldering the brush leads, make a strong, low resistance connection using a high temperature solder and resin flux.
+Inspect the brush leads before cutting, to insure the proper length at installation. - (5) Clip the brush leads at the ground terminal and at the field coils. - (6) Open the brush lead retaining clips to remove the old brush leads. - (7) When resoldering the brush leads, make a strong, low resistance connection using a high temperature solder and resin flux.
 Do not use acid.
-Do not break the shunt wire when removing and installing the ground brushes.

-(8) The brush springs can be removed by spreading the retainers and disengaging the springs from the retainer legs.
+Do not break the shunt wire when removing the installing the ground brushes. - (8) The brush springs can be removed by spreading the retainers and disengaging the springs from the retainer legs.

+Fig. 13-Testing Armature for Short

+Fig. 14-Testing Armature for Ground